Using AAALAC Program Description Sections in the OLAW Domestic Assurance

-- provide training or instruction in research and testing methods that minimize the number of animals required to obtain valid results and minimize animal distress;
+- Provide training or instruction in research and testing methods that minimize the number of animals required to obtain valid results and minimize animal distress;

-- ensure that professional staff whose work involves hazardous biological, chemical, or physical agents have training or experience to assess potential dangers and select and oversee the implementation of appropriate safeguards; and
+- Ensure that professional staff whose work involves hazardous biological, chemical, or physical agents have training or experience to assess potential dangers, and select and oversee the implementation of appropriate safeguards; and

-1 The U.S. Government Principles direct that, “…housing, care, and feeding…must be directed by a veterinarian or other scientist trained and experienced in the proper care, handling, and use of the species being maintained or studied” (VII) and that, “Investigators and other personnel shall be appropriately qualified and experienced for conducting procedures on living animals.
+1 The U.S. Government Principles state that, “…housing, care, and feeding…must be directed by a veterinarian or other scientist trained and experienced in the proper care, handling, and use of the species being maintained or studied” (VII) and that, “Investigators and other personnel shall be appropriately qualified and experienced for conducting procedures on living animals.
 Adequate arrangements shall be made for their in-service training, including the proper and humane care and use of laboratory animals” (VIII).

 2 The Health Research Extension Act of 1985 requires that, “scientists, animal technicians, and other personnel involved with animal care, treatment, and use…have available to them instruction or training in the humane practice of animal maintenance and experimentation…” (Sec.
 495.(c) (1) (B)).